TheRogueArchivist/DRML/entries/Cenega_ProtectDVD.md

 ### Overall Description:

 Cenega ProtectDVD is a Polish DVD copy protection created by the publisher Cenega.
-It appears to check for DMI (or something similar) to verify the authenticity of the disc.
+It appears to check for DPM (or something similar) to verify the authenticity of the disc.
 It also appears to have a trial-ware component, based on strings such as "Trial period will expire after one execution." present in "cenega.dll".

 [TODO: Investigate exactly what's needed to get a protected game to run successfully.]